 Results matter.
 Pyric victories don’t.

-The Long Island-based commercial litigation attorneys at Barnes & Barnes, P.C. pursue complex business claims in the Commercial Division of the New York State Supreme Court, Federal Court and various arbitration forums (including AAA, JAMS, NAM, FINRA and ICC).
+As a Long Island-based commercial litigation firm, our trial lawyers at Barnes & Barnes, P.C. pursue complex business claims in the Commercial Division of the New York State Supreme Court, Federal Court and various arbitration forums (including AAA, JAMS, NAM, FINRA and ICC).
 Although the types of claims pursued are conventional (including breach of contract; business torts; fraud; shareholder and partnership disputes; breach of fiduciary duty; unfair competition; tortious interference; restrictive covenants; debtor/creditor claims; and federal and state statutory claims), the industries which we serve spans a virtually unlimited-in-scope range, including: financial services; medical; fashion; banking; energy; health care; manufacturing; mortgage; real estate; retail; dental; technology; insurance; agricultural; cyber; marine; legal; telecommunications, etc.

 Although many of our clients are immersed in complex, and sometimes bet-the-company disputes, our decades of experience in Commercial Litigation permits us to deliver pragmatic strategies to achieve solutions which align with the client’s business objectives.
-In that regard, we achieve timely and relevant results on a cost-effective, results-oriented matter.
+In that regard, our trial lawyers achieve timely and relevant results on a cost-effective, results-oriented matter.

 We invite you to explore our website and learn why our sage advice and tenacious advocacy constitutes a key client asset.